loi-ng/Articles/strategist/BCG_Digital_Transformation.md

 Market Research

-Understand emerging trends in using apps to improve customer engagement in F&B industry. watch video instructions
+Understand emerging trends in using apps to improve customer engagement in F&B industry.
-Watch video instructions
-Get background info and context
-Get background info and context
-Get details for your task
-Get details for your task
-View resources to help you learn
-View resources to help you learn
-Submit your work on this page
-Submit your work on this page
-Unlock model work
-Unlock the model work

 1
 Get your instructions from your supervisor
 Watch this video and hear about your task.

-Optional: Employment Preferences
-What kind of employment opportunities are you looking for?

-    Pre-internship
-    Internships / Vacation schemes
-    Full time

-This helps companies on Forage reach out to you for the right roles.
 2
 Here is the background information on your task